weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 layout: guides
 title: Microservices with Weave, Docker and Node.js on Ubuntu
 description: How to use a Weave network to manage microservices such as Node.js and Seneca on Ubuntu.
-keywords: weave, docker, containers, networking, software defined networking, node.js, node, ubuntu, microservices, dns
+tags: vagrant, javascript, node, ubuntu, microservices, dns
 permalink: /guides/weave-microservices-docker-nodejs.html
 ---